matloff/fastStat/README.md

 Yes, the user does have to make a decision, but it is an informed decision.
 In other words:

-> the user is taking responsibility, making an informed decision,
+> The user is taking responsibility, making an informed decision,
 > instead of allowing a poor statistical procedure to make the decision
 > for him/her.

-Note by the way that what we are not doing is
+Note by the way that what we are NOT doing is
-"check to see whether the CI contains 0.")
+"check to see whether the CI contains 0," which would have all the problems cited above.

 See
 [this document](https://github.com/matloff/regtools/blob/master/inst/nopvals.md)